When it comes to commercial real estate, not all markets are created equal.

-With 3% employment growth, 1.9% population growth, and a 20% increase in home value in 2016, Portland’s well-educated workforce offers tech and professional services leaders a particularly attractive growth opportunity.
+Portland’s well-educated workforce offers tech and professional service leaders a particularly attractive growth opportunity.

 8. Austin, Texas

-Austin’s burgeoning economy continues to expand, offering tech companies a lower cost of doing business than cities like New York and San Francisco, as well as access to one of the most educated workforces in the nation.
-Entrepreneurs, startups, and creative companies comprised largely of millennial employees are actively pursuing coworking office spaces over short subleases, meaning subleases will face increased competition and are likely to sit on the market for a longer period in 2017.
+Austin’s burgeoning economy continues to expand, offering tech companies and residents a lower cost of doing business than cities like New York and San Francisco, as well as access to one of the most educated workforces in the nation.

 9. Oakland, California